wpendl99/.github/profile/simon/simon-react/simon-react.md

 }
 ```

 At this point the React application should run.
-You can test this
+You can test this.

 ## Converting to React components